 Once you get to taxiing speed (30 kts), you will transition into the taxi-in phase.
 From that moment on, you should keep to the taxiing speed limit of 30 kts.
 You should also turn off your landing light, turn on your taxi light and retract your flaps.

 The arrived phase only starts when you are parked at the gate and your engines are turned off and spooled down.
 Their N2 should be less than 5.0.
 If you don’t let them spool down, you will lose all points in this phase, as it is impossible for the system to detect you are arrived.
 When you get to this phase, the final few checks are performed, such as setting your parking brake, having retracted your flaps, having stowed your speed brakes and turning off your taxi and strobe lights.
-Ideally you have of course done this while the engines are spooling down, such that you can click Stop Recording in VAS ACARS when you the engines have spooled down.
+Ideally you have of course done this while the engines are spooling down, such that you can click Stop Recording in VAS ACARS when the engines have spooled down sufficiently.

 Those were all the items on the list, so you can now better understand why you were scored the way you were.

 For short flights, the flight scoring is slighly altered because most short flights do not reach 11,000 ft AGL and as such they would not be scored correctly.
 For flights that are less than 120 nautical miles great-circle distance, the following alterations have been made to the flight scoring process: